jdabbasi990/Flutter-karachi-challenge-screen-1/README.md

 This project is a starting point for a Flutter application.

-I have used reusable widgets and t:
+I have used reusable widgets:

 - Used Reusable widgets.
 - List view for scrolling.